avivharuzi/angular-prettier-example-archive/README.md

 # angular-prettier-example

-Example of Angular project using prettier easily
+Example of Angular project using prettier with husky easily.